Rasyidahy/Geomatic_address/README.md

 # Address-System-in-C-
 Address System in C a simple most relevant project of mine.
 For this system, I using the C language for run my project.
 This system required DEV C++ for run the programming.

+First, you need to download the file in your local disk.

+Second, you need to open the file with dev C++.The file name is “addressbook.c”

+Third, Click the Execute>compile & run,